 Pennsylvania Roads - PA 272/US 222

-After beginning at US 222, PA 272 comes back to multiplex with it in Lancaster.
+After beginning at US 222 in the north, PA 272 comes back to multiplex with it in Lancaster.
 Between those two points, 272 is more direct than US 222, so you may not be surprised to learn that originally the two had been swapped.
 Why they changed, I don't know, because 272 is not only more direct, it's better quality as well.
 North of Lancaster, PA 272 is the original US 222, while 222 now uses a freeway up to Reading.
-272 ends south of there, though, splitting from Old Lancaster Pike in Adamstown and then turning into PA 568.
+From Lancaster down to Wakefield, PA 272 is again an older (but more direct) alignment of US 222 - but it misses the larger towns of Quarryville and New Providence.
+PA 272 ends southeast of there, ultimately running into the Maryland border.
+The photo above is from the Herr's factory on the dead-end of former US 1, on which page I have many more photos of that area.

 PA 272 NB underneath a railroad embankment in Smithville.
 This haphazard tunnel was the original US 222 (both directions).